 -

-Back sleepers who want firm, tidy alignment
+Back sleepers who want firm alignment and a tidy surface feel

 -